Oakland Raiders Logo

 Oakland Raiders emblem

-The key image of the Oakland Raiders emblem is a pirate head.
-It results from a creative collaboration between Berkeley artist and actor Randolph Scott, whose face is depicted on the football team logo.
-Thus, the image does not represent an unnamed character, but a real person, and incredibly popular in the middle of the 20th century.
+The key image of the Oakland Raiders emblem is the pirate’s head.
+It resulted from a creative collaboration between a Berkeley artist and actor Randolph Scott, whose face is depicted on the football team’s emblem.
+Thus, the image represents not an unnamed character but a real person, incredibly popular in the mid-20th century.

-The order of Chet Soda designed the emblem under the watchful eye of Gene Lawrence Perry.
-The designer has created a recognizable image of the raider with a black eye patch and a football helmet covering most of the head.
-Expressive face: a special emphasis is placed on the strong-willed chin.
-Two crossed swords are drawn on the back, which emphasizes the character’s occupation.
-The word “RAIDERS” is located just above.
+Client Chet Soda developed the emblem under the close watch of Gene Lawrence Perry.
+The designer created a recognizable image of the raider with a black eye patch and a football helmet covering most of the head.
+Expressive face: special emphasis is placed on the determined chin.
+On the back are drawn two crossed swords, emphasizing the character’s occupation.
+Slightly above is the word “RAIDERS.”
 All elements are on the background of a black heraldic shield.

-The lettering on the emblem looks standard, although the designers adapted the font specifically for the Oakland Raiders.
-The bold sans serif typeface is reminiscent of the Twentieth Century MT Ultrabold.
-The colors were chosen to match the team’s official palette.
-The swords, face, and word “RAIDERS” are white; the football helmet is light gray, the shield, armband, and small details are black.
+The inscription on the emblem looks standard, although the designers adapted the font specifically for the Oakland Raiders.
+The bold sans-serif font resembles Twentieth Century MT Ultrabold.
+The colors were chosen according to the team’s official palette.
+The swords, face, and the word “RAIDERS” are white; the football helmet is light gray, and the shield, armband, and small details are black.

 Oakland Raiders color codes